- Coronavirus (COVID-19)

 Physical and mental wellbeing

-We understand pupils will be experiencing a variety of emotions in response to the pandemic, such as anxiety, stress or low mood.
+We understand pupils will have experienced and continue to experience a variety of emotions in response to the pandemic, such as anxiety, stress or low mood.
 This may particularly be the case for vulnerable children, for example those with a social worker, or for young carers.

-Schools have been asked how they can provide emotional care and extra-curricular activities to all pupils.
-This will be designed to:
+Schools provide emotional care and extra-curricular activities to all pupils, which is designed to:

 Schools have also been asked to provide more focused emotional support for: